Jalokim/DartKiller/README.md

 # DartKiller

+Entire project was created with Cursor and composer 0.46 and Claude Sonnet 3.7.
+The only human line is this one I wrote :)

 A modern web application for dart game scoring and statistics tracking.
 Built with Nuxt 3, Vue 3, and Tailwind CSS.

 ## Features

-- Real-time dart game scoring
+- Dart game scoring
-- Multiple game modes (501, Cricket, etc.)
+- Multiple game modes
 - Player statistics and performance tracking
 - Responsive design for mobile and desktop
 - Dark/light mode support